ZygimantasLiutkus/OOP-project/docs/agendas/Agenda - 22.03.2022.md

 ## Planning

-- All the must have issues should be finished by today (end of sprint 4/7)
+- All the must-have issues should be finished by today (end of sprint 4/7)
 - Set and divide tasks for sprint 5
 - Bug fixing
 	- Discuss if anyone has encountered any bugs.
 Make issues/incidents to fix them
-- Merge everyones issues to Development by the end of this week.
+- Merge everyone's issues to Development by the end of this week.

 # Action points for next week (Scrum board)